iankaranja13/clinic-stock-console/README.md

 [dummyjson.com/users](https://dummyjson.com/users) for the full list).

-**Note:** `npm install` requires `--legacy-peer-deps` (also set permanently via `.npmrc` in this repo) — see Known Limitations below for why.
+**Note:** `npm install` requires `--legacy-peer-deps` (also set permanently via `.npmrc` in this repo)see Known Limitations below for why.

 ## Design decisions